coinse/gunpowder/README.md

 This project is using [clang 3.9](http://llvm.org/releases/download.html#3.9.0).
 You can download pre-built binaries and build script will refer it.

 # Build
+> This project is based on (https://github.com/eliben/llvm-clang-samples) and (https://github.com/eliben/llvm-clang-samples/pull/11) especially for MacOS compatibility.

 First, you need to set the path of pre-built binaries of clang.
 For example, following is the command to build `buildcfg`